andershedberg/embedded-development-course/README.md

 An embedded development course from Arduino blinking to hard core optimizing of battery life on ARM cores.

 Follow this flow -
 1. Basics.
 The Arduino is a well documented education platform that is used in many schools.
 Learn the basics of connecting hardware and doing software for IO with blinking lights, i2c libraries and simple timer interrupts.
-See [Arduino-excersises.md]
+See [Arduion excersises.md](Arduino-excersises.md)

 2. Wireless IoT communication.
 Learn how to send data with the most common protocols using wifi, lora and GSM networks to your computer with a dashboard.  https://docs.pycom.io/gettingstarted/